-When an E-Filing submission is moved to the Pending Queue in the portal, it is accompanied by a reason code for an issue that has been identified with the document that needs to be addressed before the filing is accepted.
-If a filing requires resubmission, a Pending Notice will be sent to your email address.
+When an E-Filing submission is moved to the Correction Queue in the portal, it is accompanied by a reason code for an issue that has been identified with the document that needs to be addressed before the filing is accepted.
+If a filing requires resubmission, remarks will be shown in My Alerts and My Submissions within the portal and an email notification will be sent to your email address.

 At the Review & Submit screen, verify all information is correct.
 Once all information has been verified, scroll to the bottom of the window and click Confirm and Submit all Now to resubmit your revised filing.

 Note: If your filing required payment originally or additional fees were added, you will have to resubmit your payment.
 Your first payment will not be charged to your account until the filing is successfully accepted by the clerk.

 The use of Probate and Guardianship Smart Forms is required for certain filing types and the forms are provided by the 17th Judicial Circuit Court at www.17th.flcourts.org.
 As new forms are available they will be posted on the 17th Judicial Circuit Court website.
 If you are filing a pleading that has an associated smart form, the Clerk will not accept any other document.
 The Probate Smart Forms require a format with no dashes, e.g. PRC040001234.
 The forms are hard-coded to only allow 12 characters.
 For questions or comments about the required forms please send them to firstname.lastname@example.org.